slaclab/rogue-base-docker/README.md

 - numpy
 - pyepics

-## Building the image
+## Docker image automatic generation

-The provided script *build_docker.sh* will automatically build the docker image.
-It will tag the resulting image using the same git tag string (as returned by `git describe --tags --always`).

 When a tag is pushed to this github repository, a new Docker image is automatically built and push to its [Dockerhub repository](https://hub.docker.com/r/tidair/rogue-base) using travis.

+The resulting docker image is tagged with the same git tag string (as returned by `git describe --tags --always`).

 ## How To Get The Container